-All expenses and fees paid to the Portfolio's transfer agent for its services are allocated between the classes of shares based on the number of accounts in each class and the ratable allocation of related out-of-pocket expenses (see Note 4).
+All expenses and fees paid to the Portfolio's transfer agent for its services are allocated among the classes of shares based on the number of accounts in each class and the ratable allocation of related out-of-pocket expenses (see Note 3).

-Dividends and distributions to shareowners are recorded on the ex-dividend date.
+Dividends and distributions to shareowners are recorded as of the ex-dividend date.
 Distributions paid by the Portfolio with respect to each class of shares are calculated in the same manner and at the same time, except that net investment income dividends to Class I and Class II shares can reflect different transfer agent and distribution expense rates.
-Dividends and distributions to shareowners are recorded on the ex-dividend date.

-E. Risks
+F. Risks